-- 1. Never load or unload pupils where the view is obstructed to other motorists for 500 feet in either direction on a roadway with a speed limit of 35 miles per hour or greater.
-When the speed limit is less than 35 miles per hour the view must be unobstructed for 100 feet in either direction. - 2.
-Buses must load and unload in the right lane of the roadway and only at pupil stops designated by school district authorities on approved bus routes. - 3.
-The driver is responsible for safely delivering the pupils, who must cross the street or highway, to the left side of the road by one of the following methods: - a.
+- 5. The driver is responsible for safely delivering the pupils, who must cross the street or highway, to the left side of the road by one of the following methods: - a.
 The pupil must pass around in front of the bus and cross the road only when directed to by the driver, OR - b.
-The pupil must pass around in front of the bus and be conducted across the road by the school bus patrol or monitor, OR - c.
+The pupil must pass around in front of the bus and be conducted across the road by the school bus patrol or monitor, OR - 6.
 The driver must personally escort the pupils across the road.
 If the driver escorts the vehicle must be rendered immobile.
 This includes but is not limited to: turning off the motor, removing the ignition key and setting the brakes.

-8-Light Warning System, Not Used
+8- Light Warning System, Not Used

-School bus drivers must not use the flashing amber warning signals or flashing red signals:
+School bus drivers must not use the flashing amber warning signals or flashing red signals and shall not use the stop signal arm:

 - 1. In special school bus loading areas where the bus is entirely off the traveled portion of the roadway and where no other motor vehicle traffic is moving or is likely to be moving within 20 feet of the bus. - 2.
 When directed not to do so, in writing, by the local school board. - 3.
 When a school bus is being used on a street or highway for purposes other than the actual transportation of school children to or from school or a school-approved activity. - 4.
 At railroad crossings. - 5.
-When loading and unloading people while the bus is completely off the traveled portion of a separated, oneway roadway that has adequate shoulders.
+When loading and unloading people at designated stops where people are not required to cross the street or highway, while the bus is completely off the traveled portion of the roadway that has adequate shoulders.
 The driver must drive the bus completely off the traveled portion of this roadway before loading or unloading people.